In this Guide

 It has plenty of detergents to keep injectors and other engine components clean.
 That means smoother startups and idle, as well as fewer restarted cycles.
 You’ll also improve the power and performance of your car, since more fuel will be hitting the firing chamber.

-It’s compatible with turbo-charges, and is tested to improve performance with turbo-charged systems.
+It’s compatible with turbo-chargers, and is tested to improve performance with turbo-charged systems.
 That’s a big plus if you drive a European car, many of which have turbochargers built in.
 It’s also specially formulated to be safe for direct-injection systems.
 Many other solutions are not!

 It works with any type of diesel, and suits just about any type of motor.
 While it tends to be a favorite of car drivers, we’ve found that the few American construction or trucking workers who know about it swear by it.